4+1 MBA Program

 • Students must complete a minimum of 150 unduplicated credit hours to successfully complete their undergraduate and graduate degrees.

-the 4+1 MBA Program.
+Existing undergraduate financial aid packages will continue to apply for all courses taken the first year of the 4+1 MBA Program.
 After completing the first year and graduating with their bachelor’s degree, students will be charged graduate rates for the remainder of the 4+1 MBA Program.
 Graduate financial aid typically consists of student loans; however, classes are in the evening, allowing students to work full time in their fifth year.
+Contact us today for more information.